Bailey Mae is well-loved and well-fed. The latter is due, in part, to this easy Instant Pot Dog Food Recipe.

 Because our dog’s health should be as important as watching our credit score.

-I put half of the mixture into a gallon-sized baggie and store in the refrigerator.
+I put half of the mixture into a gallon-sized ziplock bags and store in the refrigerator.

 The other half I place in half-pint jars and store in the refrigerator.